The Coolest Hotspot on Earth

 allocate bandwidth where it is needed most.
 In order to maximize performance and reduce the impact of satellite latency, various technologies such as transparent web caches and IP accelerators are used.
 QINIQ’s state-of-the-art satellite infrastructure is one of the world’s most innovative broadband service solutions for remote communities.
 In 2016-2017, QINIQ’s wireless “last mile” was upgraded to LTE technology, creating a strong platform to deliver mobile services in Nunavut.

 The QINIQ network is the culmination of the work of many individuals and organizations who have labored for years to make the QINIQ network a reality.
-QINIQ itself was largely conceived of and deployed by two organizations, the Nunavut Broadband Development Corporation and SSI Micro.
+QINIQ itself was largely conceived of and deployed by two organizations, the Nunavut Broadband Development Corporation and SSi Canada.
 The path to QINIQ, however, is much more complicated.
 Many people and organizations helped shape the ultimate design and model of this network.

 In the fall of 2002, Industry Canada announced the Broadband for Rural and Northern Development (BRAND) program.
 This became the catalyst for the creation of Nunavut Broadband Development Corporation (NBDC), a not for profit group tasked with identifying the territory’s broadband needs.